 We scaffold a player’s learning process, to create intelligent footballers.
-Players can master execution through task simplicity, then build through 1v1 practice, and finally complete the transference of information into the game with specifically designed tactical games.
+Our key focus is entirely on the individual and we look at preparing our sessions to coach our players to manage situations where they have to deal with opponents from all three directions.
+Players can master execution through our technical games, then build through 1v1 practice, and finally complete the transference of information into the game with specifically designed tactical games.

 What is evident in our Advanced programs, is that it is supported by research and studies.
 Our training is specific to individual development, and our small group settings provide maximum learning to each player, as shown in Rick Fenoglio’s study on 4v4.
 Goals are present in every game component at the academy, and most of our tactical games are transition based.
 This supports the fact that approximately 90% of goals are scored in five passes or less, suggesting moments of broken play close to the goal, as proven in Ronald Smith’s thesis.

 Our highly qualified coaching staff are experienced in developing technique and individual decision making.
 They are solely focused on player development, as opposed to playing systems, positions or any team style coaching.